2019 Seminars: March 1, June 7, September 6, December 6, 2019

 1025 North Broadway

 Milwaukee, WI 53202-3109

 Office: (414) 277-7269

 Cell: (414) 940-2232

-Medhat has been certified and is a member of many grand institutions such as: Member of Center for Compact and Efficient Fluid Power Engineering Research Center (CCEFP); Member of the Board at the International Fluid Power Society (IFPS); and Member of American Society of Mechanical Engineers (ASME).
-Medhat has 25+ years of experience in fluid power.
+Dr. Khalil has been certified by IFPS as a hydraulic Specialist and as an Accredited Fluid Power Instructor.
+He is listed consultant and professional fluid power instructor for many grand institutions such as: Center for Compact and Efficient Fluid Power Engineering Research Center (CCEFP); American Society of Mechanical Engineers (ASME), and National American Die Casting Association (NADCA).
+Dr. Khalil has 35+ years of experience in fluid power.
 He has vast experience in modeling and simulation of hydraulic components and systems.
-Medhat had a comprehensive experience in designing swash plate pumps design, control and port plate optimization.
-Medhat is very experienced in customizing multipurpose controllers for fluid power systems including hardware and software.
+Dr. Khalil had a comprehensive experience in modeling and simulation of hydraulic components and systems including swash plate pumps.
+He is very experienced in customizing multipurpose controllers for fluid power systems including hardware and software.
 Medhat is a nationwide recognized expert in fluid power professional education including instruction, developing curriculums; train the trainers, design training and test stands and developing E-learning modules.

 DEStar Consulting LLC

 3445 Autumn Woods Drive

 Chaska, MN 55318